Sauteed Greens and Beans

 2 egg whites

-1 cup whole wheat bread crumbs (toast stale bread and crumble in blender)
+1 cup whole wheat bread crumbs (toast stale bread and crumble in a blender)

 ¼ cup grated Parmesan cheese